-The richest restaurateur and now a naturalized Singapore citizen.
-Zhang Yong is the founder of the famous hot pot chain Haidilao.
-The restaurant opened its doors in China back in 2018; today, Zhang has 768 Haidilao terminals in China, Japan, Singapore, South Korea, and the United States.
+Singapore’s richest restaurateur and a naturalized citizen.
+Haidilao is a chain of hot pot restaurants founded by Zhang Yong.
+Restaurant Zhang opened in China back in 2018; today, there are 768 Haidilao terminals across the country, as well as in Japan, Singapore, South Korea, and the US.

-Haidilao gained popularity instantly when it was introduced mostly because of the high-quality dishes they served as well as their highly attentive customer service.
-The restaurant also offers manicures, hair ties, snacks, and more for its guests.
+Aidilao became incredibly popular because of its high-quality dishes as well as its highly attentive service after it was introduced.
+In addition, guests can get manicures, hair ties, snacks, and more at the restaurant.
 He is among the richest persons in Singapore.

-Zhang never finished high school and did not know how to cook a typical Sichuan hotpot when he first started.
+When he started, Zhang had never finished high school and had no idea how to cook a typical Sichuan hotpot.